sftpgo/docs/docs/placeholders.md

 #### `{{.Object}}`

-The provider object associated with the event, with sensitive fields removed.
+The object the event is about, with sensitive fields removed.
+It is populated for **provider events** (the user, admin, group, folder or share being added, updated or deleted).
+For filesystem events it is empty and `{{.Object.JSON}}` renders `{}` — the acting user is available through [`{{.Initiator}}`](#initiator) instead.
+All accessors describe the object as it was when the event fired.
 It exposes a `JSON` method and typed accessors for inner objects:

-- `{{.Object.JSON}}` — JSON representation of the full object.
+- `{{.Object.JSON}}` — JSON representation of the full object, for every object type.
 - `{{.Object.Share}}` — Share data, when the event involves a share.
 Example: `{{.Object.Share.ExpiresAt}}`.
 - `{{.Object.User}}` — User data.
 Example: `{{.Object.User.Email}}`.
 - `{{.Object.Admin}}` — Admin data.
 Example: `{{.Object.Admin.Description}}`.
 - `{{.Object.Group}}` — Group data.

+The other object types (folder, role, API key, event rule and action, configs) are available through `{{.Object.JSON}}`.

 Field names match those documented in the [REST API](https://sftpgo.com/rest-api){:target="_blank"}, using PascalCase (e.g., `CreatedAt`, `Description`).

-To embed the JSON in another JSON structure:

-- As a nested JSON object: `"data": {{.Object.JSON}}`
-- As a JSON string: `"data": {{.Object.JSON | toJson}}`
+See [Embedding the event object](#embedding-the-event-object-provider-events) for how to include the JSON in an HTTP request body.

 #### `{{.Initiator}}`

-For provider events, exposes the entity (user or admin) that *initiated* the action — not the object being acted upon.
-For example, when an admin creates a user, `.Object` is the new user and `.Initiator` is the admin.
+Exposes the entity (user or admin) behind the event — the one who *triggered* it, not the object being acted upon.

 Resolution rules:

+- **Filesystem events** (upload, download, rename, copy, ...): the user performing the operation. `.Initiator.User` is populated; `.Initiator.Admin` is empty.
 - **Share events**: the user who owns the share.
 - **Other provider events** (user/admin/group creation, update, deletion): the admin who performed the action.
+For example, when an admin creates a user, `.Object` is the new user and `.Initiator` is the admin.
 - **Self-edit operations**: the same entity as `.Object` (the user or admin editing their own profile).

-The initiator is resolved **lazily** — SFTPGo only queries the database if the template actually references it.
+The initiator is resolved **lazily** — the work is done only if the template actually references it.

 Typed accessors: